History and Mission

 The department's clinical research expanded while William B. Applegate, M.D., M.P.H., was chair from 1994 to 1999.
 During this period, the Department of Biostatistics and Epidemiology merged with the Department of Preventive Medicine, strengthening research and other initiatives.
 Grant W. Somes, Ph.D., the chair during 2000-2010, continued this progress and expanded the department's teaching mission through the Master of Science in Epidemiology program.

-In 2010, Dr. Karen Johnson became interim chair of the department.
-Under her leadership, the department has continued to grow and flourish.
-In the last two years, we have added a Certificate in Clinical Investigation program that is extremely popular with active clinicians.
+From 2010 - 2014, Dr. Karen Johnson served as interim chair of the department.
+Under her leadership, the department continued to diversify and expand.
+In 2012, we have added a Certificate in Clinical Investigation program that has been extremely popular with active clinicians.
 We are currently retooling our MS in Epidemiology to make it a Masters in Clinical Investigation to meet demand from clinicians.
 On August 1, 2014, Dr. Teresa Waters became the permanent chair of the department.

 66 N. Pauline Street, Suite 633